Added sugar is the single worst ingredient in the modern diet.

-Eating too much sugar is linked to weight gain and various diseases like obesity, type II diabetes and heart disease.
+Eating too much sugar is linked to weight gain and various diseases like obesity, type 2 diabetes and heart disease.

 But how much is too much?
 Can you eat a little bit of sugar each day without harm, or should you avoid it as much as possible?

 It is very important to make the distinction between added sugars and sugars that occur naturally in foods like fruits and vegetables.

 These are healthy foods that contain water, fiber and various micronutrients.
 Naturally occurring sugars are absolutely fine, but the same does not apply to added sugar.

 Added sugar is the main ingredient in candy and is abundant in many processed foods, such as soft drinks and baked products.

 The most common added sugars are regular table sugar (sucrose) and high-fructose corn syrup.

 If you want to lose weight and optimize your health, you should do your best to avoid foods that contain added sugars.

 Summary Sugar that’s added to processed foods is much worse than natural sugar in whole foods like fruits and vegetables.